-Highlights of the 2016-17 Season include side-by-side coachings and a joint performance with Principal players of the Berlin Philharmonic.
-Presented by the Philharmonic Society of Orange County, OCYSO returns for its second annual holiday family concert and its acclaimed Concerts for Fifth Graders at the Renée and Henry Segerstrom Concert Hall.
+Highlights of the 2016-17 Season included renowned violinists Ray Chen, Midori, and a mini-residency by the Kronos Quartet.
+Presented by the Philharmonic Society of Orange County, OCYSO returned for its second annual holiday family concert and it’s acclaimed Concerts for Fifth Graders at the Renée and Henry Segerstrom Concert Hall.

 The 2015-16 Season included a season-long collaboration with the Young Musicians Foundation Debut Orchestra (YMF Debut) of Los Angeles.
 This collaborative concert with YMF, presented by the Los Angeles Philharmonic on its prestigious Sounds About Town series at the Walt Disney Concert Hall, featured the United States premiere of Mark Anthony Turnage’s Passchendaele, an OCYSO co-commission.
 Of the performance which was reviewed by Musical America, the Los Angeles Times, and the Orange County Register, music critic Timothy Mangan stated: “Wachs led a wonderfully clear and patient traversal, finding order in complexity.
 The young musicians appeared to have little trouble with the work’s progressive language.”